Sanju: Plot

-Back to the present, Sanjay's later life is narrated by the now-estranged Kamlesh who is now a billionaire, who is tracked down by Winnie in New York.
-He is at first reluctant since he has wasted many years of his life on Sanjay but finally agrees to tell her the story.
-In the 1990s, Sanjay turns to bodybuilding and his career in Bollywood greatly improves.
-He cheats Kamlesh by having sex with his Gujarati girlfriend Pinky but later the matter is solved when Kamlesh gets to know that Pinky actually loved him for his wealth.
+Back to the present, when Zubin on being confronted by Winnie rebuts her comments with a revelation about Sanju's best friend severing ties with him, she realizes the next chapter may have something to do with a now-estranged Kamli, currently a millionaire, who she tracks down to New York.
+He is reluctant at first since he feels he has wasted many years of his life on Sanju but finally agrees to speak up after he notices his own gift to Nargis in a photograph of Sanju.

+In the 1990s, Sanju has turned to bodybuilding and his career in Bollywood greatly improves.
+He betrays Kamli by having sex with his Gujarati girlfriend Pinky but later the matter is solved when Kamli gets to know that Pinky only wanted him for his wealth.

-After the 1992 Babri Masjid demolition, Sanjay acquires 3 AK-56 rifles to ensure the protection of Sunil (who had entered politics by then) and sister Priya Dutt.
+After the 1992 Babri Masjid demolition, Sunil, who had become a member of the Lok Sabha had received multiple threatening phone calls.
+Sanju illegally purchases a Type 56 assault rifle for his protection after a gangster pelts stones at Kamli's house.
 A series of bombings occur in Bombay shortly thereafter.
-For possession of illegal arms supplied by the D-Company supposedly to be trafficked for protection during potential communal rioting after the bombings, Sanjay is arrested in 1993.

-He is convicted and sentenced to jail for 5 years under Terrorist and Disruptive Activities (Prevention) Act (TADA), threatening his career.
-Further tarnishing his public image, the media labels him as a terrorist.
-Believing Sanjay to be guilty, Kamlesh severs ties with him.
-After its release in 1995, Sanjay appears in many flops.
-When his popularity begun to wane, he is forced to sign the title role in Munna Bhai M.B.B.S.
-(2003) by Sunil, who also features in the film as his father.
+For possession of illegal arms supplied by the D-Company supposedly to be trafficked for protection during potential communal rioting after the bombings, Sanju is arrested in 1993, convicted and sentenced for five years under the Terrorist and Disruptive Activities (Prevention) Act (TADA), threatening his career.
+Further tarnishing his public image, the media labels him a terrorist.
+One day, Kamli reads a newspaper headline saying "RDX Truck at Dutt House".
+Believing Sanju to be guilty when he walks in on Sunil asking his son to testify positively in court, Kamli severs ties with him.
+Winnie too, considers dropping the book due to her complicated feelings over the subject matter, until Manyata sends him an audio clip featuring Sanjay, which pushes her to realize Kamli's account may have been lopsided.

-It wins Sanjay the Filmfare Award for Best Performance in a Comic Role and his image improves, making Sunil proud.
-Shortly afterward, Sunil dies.
-In 2006, the Bombay High Court finds Sanjay guilty under the Possession of Arms Act, while not finding him to be a terrorist.
+After his release in 1995, Sanju appears in a string of flops.
+With his popularity waning near the millennium, he is forced by his father (who is also featured as his father) to accept the title role in Munna Bhai M.B.B.S.
+(2003).
+This performance wins Sanju the Filmfare Award for Best Performance in a Comic Role and his image improves which makes his father proud.
+Shortly afterward, Sunil Dutt dies.

+In 2006, while not finding Sanju to be a terrorist, the Bombay High Court does find Sanju guilty under the Arms Act.
 He is arrested again in 2013 by the same verdict upheld by the Supreme Court of India.
-Sanjay convinces Winnie and Kamli of his innocence by blaming the media for falsely accusing him of terrorism.
+With Manyata's help, Sanju convinces Winnie and Kamli of his innocence by blaming the media for falsely accusing him of terrorism.